kevingstewart/sslo-service-extension-doh-guardian/README.md

   tmsh create ltm virtual sinkhole-internal-vip destination 0.0.0.0:9999 profiles replace-all-with { tcp http sinkhole-clientssl } vlans-enabled
   ```

-* **Step 5: Create the sinkhole target iRule** This iRule will be placed on the SSL Orchestrator topology to steer traffic to the sinkhole internal virtual server.
+* **Manual Step 5: Create the sinkhole target iRule** This iRule will be placed on the SSL Orchestrator topology to steer traffic to the sinkhole internal virtual server.
 Notice the contents of the HTTP_REQUEST event.
 This is the HTML blocking page content.
 Edit this at will to meet your local requriements.

   ```
   when CLIENT_ACCEPTED {